amayagil/InsightsIntegratedLab/InsightsIntegratedLabS64.md

 ## Goal of Lab

 The goal of this lab is to introduce you to the proactive security capabilities of Red Hat Insights and automatic remediation with Ansible Tower.
-This lab assumes that you started all your VMs, as instructed in Lab 0, which is necessary for Red Hat Insights to work properly.
+This lab assumes that you started all your VMs, as instructed in Step 0, which is necessary for Red Hat Insights to work properly.
 This will also be your first use of Tower in this lab if you are doing the labs sequentially.
 You should require no prior Tower knowledge to follow all instructions.

 ## Introduction